University of Galway - UG

 Entry Requirements

-Entrants will be expected to have an upper Second Class Honours degree (or equivalent international qualification) in a social science.
+Applicants will be expected to have an upper Second Class Honours degree at level 9, 2:1 grade, (or equivalent international qualification) in a discipline relevant to the research project they are proposing.
 If applicants do not have a degree of that kind, they must have demonstrated high ability by some other means (e.g., through publications or achievement in a higher degree).
-Garda vetting is required for students participating in this programme.
+Where applicants do not meet the formal academic requirements they can apply for entry through the University’s Recognition for Prior Learning Policy.
+Garda vetting is generally required for students participating in this programme.

 Application Details